anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registrar Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.
 It may contain the PVR received from the pledge.

-site:
-: In the context of this document the term site is considered as synonymously to domain as defined in {{RFC8995}}.

 This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehensible to a human reader.
 In order to keep those examples short, they use the token "base64encodedvalue==" as a placeholder for base64 data.
 The full base64 data is included in the appendices of this document.